RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 2. Can you accomplish all the same tasks with and without assistive tech (e.g. navigating the site, submitting forms, adding items to a cart, etc.)?
 3. When page contents are read, are you presented with all the meaningful info you would expect as a visual user?
 (This includes status updates on dynamic pages.)

-### Which browser should I use with my screen reader?
+### Browser and screen reader pairings

 If you can only test on one platform, it never hurts to try your screen reader with as many browsers as possible.
-For example, if you only have a Mac, go ahead and use VoiceOver with Safari, Chrome, and Firefox.
+For example, if you only have a Mac, go ahead and pair VoiceOver with Safari, Chrome, and Firefox.

 But if you’re either pressed for time or have access to multiple operating systems, these are the most common browser and screen reader pairings, and thus the ones to prioritize when testing: